-Negligence In The Context Of A Broker/Dealer Dispute With A Customer
+Negligence In The Context Of A Broker-Dealer Dispute With A Customer

 The first element of negligence is the existence of a duty on the party of the defendant or respondent.
-As an example, in a dispute between broker-dealer and the client, there are general duties created by the type of account that the client establishes.
+As an example, in a dispute between a broker/dealer and client, there are general duties created by the type of account that the client establishes.
 Generally, there are three separate and distinct types of account relationships that a client may establish with the broker-dealer.
 They are identified as a discretionary account, nondiscretionary account or hybrid account.

 By far, the most frequent type of account is the nondiscretionary account.
 In a nondiscretionary account, it has been stated that the duties owed to the client, by the broker-dealer, are (1) the duty to recommend a stock only after studying it sufficiently to become informed as to its nature, price and financial prognosis, (2) the duty to carry out the customer’s orders promptly in a manner best suited to serve the customer’s interests, (3) the duty to inform the customer of the risks involved in purchasing or selling a particular security, (4) the duty to refrain from self-dealing or refusing to disclose any personal interest the broker may have in a particular recommended security, and (6) the duty to transact business only after receiving prior authorization from the customer.

 In a purely discretionary account (where the account executive or broker-dealer has been granted limited discretion to trade the account), courts have determined that a brokerage firm and account executive owe a much broader fiduciary responsibility to the customer.
-These duties are (1) to manage the account in a manner directly comporting with the needs and objectives of the customer as stated in the authorization papers or as is apparent from the customer’s investment and trading history, (2) keep informed regarding the changes in the market which affect his customer’s Interest and act responsibly to protect those interests, (3) keep his customer informed as to each completed transaction, and (4) explain forthrightly the practical impact and potential risks of the course of dealing in which the broker is engaged.
+These duties are: (1) to manage the account in a manner directly comporting with the needs and objectives of the customer as stated in the authorization papers or as is apparent from the customer’s investment and trading history, (2) keep informed regarding the changes in the market which affect his customer’s interest and act responsibly to protect those interests, (3) keep his customer informed as to each completed transaction, and (4) explain forthrightly the practical impact and potential risks of the course of dealing in which the broker is engaged.
 Although no particular type of trading is required of brokers handling discretionary accounts, most concentrate on conservative investments with few trades — usually in blue chic growth stocks.
 Where a broker engages in more active trading particularly where such trading deviates from the customer’s stated investment goals or is more risky than the average customer would prefer, he has an affirmative duty to explain the consequence of his actions to his customer.
 This explanation should include a discussion of the effect of active trading upon broker commissions and customer profits.

 After reading the above descriptions of and the duties associated with a nondiscretionary verses a discretionary account, the duties owed to the customer seem straight forward; but, as in life, nothing is that simple.
 First, most clients believe that the duties owed to them by a brokerage firm more closely resemble those associated with a discretionary account.
-What usually gives the customer this belief is that their relationship and consequently the duties owed by a brokerage firm and account executive usually is unique.
+What usually gives the customer this belief is that their relationship and consequently the duties owed by a brokerage firm and/or account executive usually is unique.
 On the other hand, the brokerage firms consistently put forth the position that their responsibilities more closely resemble the duties associated with a nondiscretionary account.
 It is up to the customer to convince the panel or jury that his or hers position is correct so their change of success is enhanced.
 This is accomplished by experienced counsel

 The uniqueness of this relationship has been recognized by the law.
 The evidence presented by the parties on this issue usually controls.
 The question is did the customer reasonably entrust matters to and did the brokerage firm provide services that exceeded the bounds ordinarily associated with a nondiscretionary account.
 There are any number of factual scenarios that many times exist between a client and a brokerage firm from which this can be inferred.
 Again, it is usually left up to experienced counsel to identify these issues for the client.